 To enter contact Tatsuya Murakami ([email protected])

-Interested student candidates are required to submit a PDF version of their poster by May 1st to: firstname.lastname@example.org with the subject: R. E. Taylor.
+Students should submit an email application to Tatsuya Murakami ([email protected]) by May 1st Interested student candidates are required to submit a PDF version of their poster by May 10 to: [email protected] with the subject: R. E. Taylor.